rokett/Citrix-NetScaler-Exporter/README.md

 This will run the exporter using the default bind port.
 If you need to change the port, append the `-bind_port` flag to the command.

-Browse to http://localhost:9280/target=https://mynetscaler.internal.com where `https://mynetscaler.internal.com` is the URL of the NetScaler to get metrics from.
+Browse to http://localhost:9280/target=https://netscaler.domain.tld where `https://netscaler.domain.tld` is the URL of the NetScaler to get metrics from.

-You can also specify the `ignore-cert = ["yes"]` parameter in order to skip the certificate check.
+You can also specify the `ignore-cert=yes` querystring parameter in order to skip the certificate check.
 This option should be used sparingly, and only when you fully trust the endpoint.

 ### Prometheus Configuration